Does the institution have a department of Catholic theology, distinct from “religious studies” and other disciplines?

 A Global Civilization—Charles Rieper

-Elements of the Human Person—Dr. Aaron Urbanczyk
+Elements of the Philosophy of the Human Person—Dr. Aaron Urbanczyk

 Survey of the Old Testament – Steven Najera